 Our favorite fourth grade teacher, Ms. Sneed, sat munching her sandwich.
 Across from her in the teachers’ lounge, her mentor, Mrs. Brown, read the newspaper.
 “Here’s another article about the glass ceiling,” she said.
 “Even though women make up nearly half the workforce today, we can’t seem to break through.
 According to the Center for American Progress, only five percent of the CEOs of Fortune 500 companies are women – which is down from 6% in 2017.”

 Continuing to munch, Ms. Sneed sat in thought.
 Then, her face lit up.
 “Hey, I was just thinking.
 We deal with girls on a daily basis.
 Therefore, we can empower them.
-Let’s come up with a plan.”
+Let’s come up with a plan for Women’s History Month.”

 Mrs. Brown smiled.
 “Now you’re talking.”